 5. Install Ceiling Fans

+This tip is great for how to lower your energy bill.
 Ceiling fans can help lower your temperature during winter instead of using a central air conditioner.
 According to the US National Resource Defense Council, ceiling fans manage the temperature in warmer seasons while using only 10% of the energy.
 This helps your energy bill.

 6. Rearrange your Furniture

-It might sound like such a simple way to lower your energy bill, but it helps.
+Finally on how to lower your energy bill, it might sound like such a simple way to lower your energy bill, but it helps.
 Moving your furniture around can help improve cooling in your home.